Lithl/fimpp-ts/docs/comments.md

 one or more instances of the string "P.".
 Everything from the first "P." to the end of the line is ignored.

-**Example:** `Did you know that Applejack likes numbers?
+**Example:** `Did you know that Applejack likes a number?
 P.S.
 I don't know how high she can count, though.`

-In this case, `Did you know that Applejack likes numbers?` declares a variable, while the rest of the line does nothing.
+In this case, `Did you know that Applejack likes a number?` declares a variable, while the rest of the line does nothing.

 **Example:**
 ```
-Did you know that Applejack likes numbers?
+Did you know that Applejack likes a number?
 P.S.
 I don't know how high she can count, though.
 P.P.S.
 That's mean, I shouldn't says that.
 Ignore that!
 ```